panzerdp/dmitripavlutin.com/content/posts/058-classes-guide/index.md

 ## 9. Conclusion

-JavaScript classes allow you to initialize instances with constructors, define fields and methods.
+JavaScript classes initialize instances with constructors, define fields and methods.
 You can attach fields and methods even on the class itself using the `static` keyword.

-Inheritance is achieved using `extends` keyword: you can easily create a child class from a parent. `super` keyword is used to access the parent class from the child one.
+Inheritance is achieved using `extends` keyword: you can easily create a child class from a parent. `super` keyword is used to access the parent class from a child class.

-If you want to take advantage of encapsulation, make the fields and methods private to hide the internal details of your classes.
+To take advantage of encapsulation, make the fields and methods private to hide the internal details of your classes.
 The private fields and methods names must begin with `#`.

 The classes in JavaScript become more and more convenient to use.